claude-context-server

 { data: ..., meta: { success: bool, message: string } }.
 Controllers extendBaseApiControllerwhich hassuccessResponse()anderrorResponse()helpers.
 Never return raw model data directly."

-Claude writes this as a reference memory entry.
-Every new Laravel project you start, this server surfaces that convention automatically.
-Claude structures every controller the same way without you specifying it — and when it sees code that breaks the pattern, it flags it.
+Claude saves this as a reference memory.
+Every new Laravel project you start, this server surfaces that convention automatically — Claude structures every controller the same way without you specifying it, and flags code that breaks the pattern.

-What works well in memory: architectural conventions, response formats, naming rules, copy style guides, small representative snippets, deployment checklists, client preferences.
+What works well in memory: architectural conventions, response formats, naming rules, copy style guides, deployment checklists, client preferences, small representative snippets.

 What doesn't belong in memory: full component implementations (keep those as actual shared files), things that change with every release, anything you'd want version-controlled.